Phillymcdee/GWE_Churn/README.md

 # GWE_Churn

-This is an assignment in Predictive Analytics from Rotman's MBA Program This was originally completed using SAS and excel but it gave me an opportunity learn and play around with Python
+This was originally from an assignment from my Predictive Analytics course as part of my MBA.
+It was originally completed using SAS and Excel but I recently used it to learn and play around with Python.

+The goal was to study why certain customers churned and to develop a model to predict the likelyhood of churning.

-This remains a work in progress.
+The project is a work in progress.